Justin-Bytes-Code/CS-250_7-1_Final_Project_Submission/README.md

 Explaining Agile Phases: Explain how the various phases of the SDLC work in an Agile approach.
 Identify each phase and describe its importance.
 Describing Waterfall Model: Describe how the process would have been different in a waterfall development approach rather than the Agile approach you used.
 For instance, you might discuss how a particular problem in development would have proceeded differently.
 Waterfall or Agile Approach: Explain the factors to consider when choosing a waterfall or Agile approach, using your course experience to back up your explanation.

+---

+**Questions**
+(You don't have to read this.
+This is only for a homework assignment with this repository)

+1. How do I interpret user needs and implement them into a program?
+How does creating “user stories” help with this?

+User stories are extreamly helpful when creating a program.
+User stories allow people to state what they specifically want out of the program which allows for developers to add the features that have been asked for.
+For instance if multiple users ask for a "Sort by month" option on a calander.
+You know that should be a feature you priotize adding as it has the biggest reach to make the most users happy.

+2. How do I approach developing programs?
+What Agile processes do I hope to incorporate into my future development work?

+I approach developing programs using the top down design.
+Using top down design I get a larger idea of what the idea is wanted and slowly break it down for others.
+By doing it this way it allows for developers to be flexabile in their design process which is perfect for the flexability of agile.
+Agile encourages strong communication and flexability.
+Personally, I was already using major parts of agile while creating games as me and my friends have a trello board we write and all take turns on.
+We also talk every single day about the project as well as what our roles are in the project.

+3. What does it mean to be a good team member in software development?

+To me a good team member does exactly what's required of his role and a little extra.
+For instance if I was a scrum master it would be up to me to hold meetings and ensure everyone was on scurm as well as anwser any questions.
+While that is my job a way to be a good team member would be ensuring every person has a speaking part in the scrum so no one feels left out.
+I would also ensure coffee is stocked as they are usally held in the morning and people feel more talkative when eating food most of the time.
+This would break any barriers that could have been in place from awkwardness.